ros-navigation/docs.nav2.org/tutorials/docs/graph_generation.rst

 |

-Follow the same process for the edge layer generated by the sql script.
+Follow the same process for the connected edges layer.

-9- Create a new geojson file.
-Copy the nodes geojson file into the new file.
-Insert the features from the edges geojson file into the features tag in the new geojson file.
+9- Create a new geojson file called graph.
+Copy the nodes geojson file into the graph file.
+Insert the features from the connected edges geojson file into the features tag in the graph file.

 |

  .. image:: images/graph_generation/geojson_graph.png
-    :height: 300px
+    :height: 600px
     :width: 400px
     :align: center

 |

+10- Congratulations!
+Your graph is ready to be consumed by the nav2 route!
+If you wish to add nodes or edges to your graph, edit the layers and repeat the proccess from step 6.
+If you wish to adjust the graph, make sure `Editing` is toggled on for the node and edge layer.
+Then select `Vertex Tool(all Layers)` and toggle on `Topological Editing`.
+Repeat the proccess from step 7.

 Happy Routing!